-9.1 First warning the time limit shall be 6 months from the date of the decision.Written warning the time limit shall be 9 months from the date of the decision.Final warning the time limit shall be 12 months from the date of the decision.
+9.1 First warning the time limit shall be 6 months from the date of the decision.
+Written warning the time limit shall be 9 months from the date of the decision.

+Final warning the time limit shall be 12 months from the date of the decision.

-After these time limits the warnings will be disregarded for future disciplinary procedures, although some safeguarding warnings will need to be reported to future employers.
+After these time limits the warnings will usually be disregarded for future disciplinary procedures, although some safeguarding warnings will need to be reported to future employers.
 'Live warnings' will be reported to potential employers and can be included as part of the criteria for redundancy procedures.

-- 9.2 However, in exceptional circumstances misconduct may be so serious that if repeated at any time in the future the likely consequence is dismissal.
-The person/s making the decision may impose a final written warning and specify that such a warning will remain in force for a longer period of time. - 9.3 Breaches of discipline will be disregarded after the specified period of satisfactory conduct but will remain permanently on the employee's personnel file.
+9.2 However, in exceptional circumstances misconduct may be so serious that if repeated at any time in the future the likely consequence is dismissal.
+The person/s making the decision may impose a final written warning and specify that such a warning will remain in force for up to 24 months.

+- 9.3 Breaches of discipline will be disregarded after the specified period of satisfactory conduct. - .
+Retention of staff disciplinary information will be in accordance with our Data Retention policy.